 Doji Dragonfly Candlestick Pattern

-Generally, Doji candlestick has long shadows above and below with very small or no real body.
+The candlestick patterns Doji have long shadows above and below with very small or no real body.
 The opening and closing prices are almost same.
 Doji candle shows the indecision in the minds of traders.

 Doji candlestick pattern can form in any trend, uptrend downtrend or sideways markets.
 Doji are the regularly seen candlesticks.
 They themselves do not indicate any trend.